SDGforskning/sdg-strings/SDG10_query_action_WoS.md

       ("reduc*" OR "lessen*" OR "decreas*" OR "narrow*" OR "mitigat*") NEAR/5
-        ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" OR "income segregat*" OR "income disparit*"
+        ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" OR "income disparit*" )
-        )
     )
   )